tuxcanfly/tuxcanfly.me/content/book-review-kafka-on-the-shore.rst

 Nakano (where Kafka runs away from), we're introduced to a mentally challenged old man named Nakata who is gifted with the ability to talk to cats.
 The rest of the story is all about how Kafka and Nakata's paths slowly but eventually cross.
-A curse has been placed on Kafka by his father because of her mother's sudden departure.
+A curse has been placed on Kafka by his father because of his mother's sudden departure.
 Much as Kafka tries to avoid this curse, he seems to stumble right in the middle of it.